 Digital privacy is a huge concern nowadays, with many internet users claiming that the extent to which our information is recorded for advertising purposes is unethical.
 But does changing these terms end up hurting small businesses the most?

-Many people are simply unaware of how well the internet really knows them.
+Many people are simply unaware of how well knows them.

 Ever find it weird how you’ll be searching for something extremely specific on Google, only to find that exact thing you were looking for via a video in your Facebook feed?
 Or perhaps you’re wondering why it is that you get hit with a particular company’s ads for three consecutive days, after you had nonchalantly visited their website earlier in the week?
 These are just a couple of examples of how Data has completely revolutionized the field of digital marketing.

 Machine learning is essentially an artificial intelligence subdivision.
 This particular subdivision is fixated on creating apps that are able to learn from data and strengthen their precision over time.
 What this means is that digital marketers who use paid advertising platforms, such as Facebook, are basically able to use the platform’s prediction algorithm to pinpoint its potential leads & customers with incredibly high accuracy.
 Marketers are able to leverage a seemingly countless number of user data points in order to run hyper targeted ad campaigns.

 You may or may not have already heard about the pixel.
 The pixel is a snippet of code that essentially acts as a bridge between the advertising platform and the data points collected by a business’s website.
 For example, if you click on a Facebook ad, land on a product page, add the product to cart, go through the checkout process, insert your payment info and then purchase the product, Facebook has tracked every single one of those individual actions.